Table of Contents

 The badlander has a built-in load so that you can play without a speaker.
 Simply disconnect the speaker cable and the internal load automatically activates.
 This is great for late-night jamming.

 While the amplifier comes stock with EL34 power tubes, it is possible to use 6L6 tubes as well.
 A simple tube change and flip of a switch get you there.

 Overall, the badlander is built tough, just as one would come to expect from Mesa.
 The only complaint I had was the choice of knobs on the front panel.
 They seem to be a more vintage type knob on a modern high-gain head.

 Channels and Controls

 You can then switch between the channels using the toggle switch on the amp or the included foot switch.
-You cannot change the modes via the foot switch however and so whatever the channels are set for is what you get.
+You cannot change the modes via the foot switch, however, so whatever the channels are set for is what you get.

-The amplifiers output power can be changed via the front panel switch as well.
-You have the option of full out 100 watts of power, 50 and 20 as well.
-This is accomplished by taking tubes out of use for the most part and will change the output impedance to the speaker.
+The amplifier’s output power can be changed via the front panel switch as well.
+You have the option of full-out 100 watts of power, 50, and 20 as well.
+This is accomplished by taking tubes out of use for the most part.
+It will change the output impedance at the speaker.
 Mesa does go into detail in their manual for the badlander.

-The bold and variac options for power do make some tone options very possible, but we found the bold option to be where we lived during the review.
-The variac option does create a squishier feel but the bold option is all recto tone!
+The bold and variac options for power scaling do make some tone options very possible.
+But we found the bold option to be where we lived during the review.
+The variac option does create a squishier feel, but the bold option is all recto tone!